-I just got through watching this video (below) of Bill Murray sharing some stories with David Letterman and am just continually blown away by Bill’s life philosophy.
+I just got through watching this video of Bill Murray sharing some stories with David Letterman and I am continually blown away by Bill’s life philosophy.
 I grew up watching Bill in movies like Meatball, Ghostbusters, Stripes and of course SNL.
 Little did I know I would grow up and write a post about why I’d want to be more like him.

-Over the past few years I’ve heard a Bill Sightings (starting with crashing an engagement photo) and what others may see as eccentric or as an aging star trying to get attention, I see as a man giving back in amazing ways.
+Over the past few years I’ve heard a Bill Sightings (starting with crashing an engagement photo) but what others may see as eccentric or as an aging star trying to get attention, I see as a man giving back in amazing ways.
 Here are the qualities I most admire in Bill and what I’d like to see more of in my leadership style.

 Bill just shows up in everyday life.
 Bill makes decisions in the moment that seem crazy for a comedy legend of his magnitude to make but that’s why his legend grows.
 Doing the unexpected is a Christ-like quality every believer should embrace.
 Consider Jesus showing up a wedding and helping out the wedding party with new wine or Jesus showing up to a funeral and raising a widow’s son from the dead.

 Being generous is a short term win that pays off long term if generosity is a lifestyle.
 Every excuse we can make, and Bill could have made but did it anyway, pales in comparison to joy we could experience if we’ll think about what we can let go of versus what we can hold on to.
 I think Bill would agree with the verse “It’s better to give than receive”.

 Bill is open to new ideas and opportunities.
 Bill tells the story of being asked to offer a toast at a bachelor party and it was a pretty good toast.
 Bill didn’t say, “Sorry guys, it’s just too small an opportunity.
 Call me when it’s bigger.”
-I don’t turn down a chance to speak at a youth group or youth worker network meeting no matter ow small.
+I don’t turn down a chance to speak at a youth group or youth worker network meeting no matter how small.
 I don’t know who may be in those meetings who may be a change agent that God is waiting to get a hold of.
 I always want to keep my eyes and heart open to the new.